Call for Submissions

 About the Sociology in Practice Settings Symposium

-Sociologists employed in government, non-profit organizations, commercial industry, research centers, and other practice settings are invited to submit abstracts that address the context-specific opportunities and challenges of their work to the third annual Sociology in Practice Settings Symposium in San Francisco.
-The symposium will consist of four back-to-back sessions including “lightning,” panel, roundtable presentations, and interactive workshops.
-In addition, we invite submissions to a “special topic” panel on “Activism at Work” (details below).
+Sociologists employed in government, non-profit organizations, commercial industry, research centers, and other practice settings are invited to submit abstracts that address the context-specific opportunities and challenges of their work to the fourth annual Sociology in Practice Settings Symposium.

 When making your submission, the following will be required:

-- Preferred format: 10-minute lightning presentation (quick, dynamic presentations meant to engage the audience on a specific topic or challenge); 15-minute informal roundtable discussion; 20-minute panel on special topic, “Activism at Work;” or 45-minute workshop (training experiences organized around specific learning goals and audience engagement).
+- Preferred format, please indicate: 10-minute lightning presentation (quick, dynamic presentations meant to engage the audience on a specific topic or challenge); 15-minute informal roundtable discussion; 20-minute panel on special topic, “Putting Emancipatory Sociology to Work;” or 45-minute workshop (training experiences organized around specific learning goals and audience engagement).

-- Names, affiliations, and contact information for each presenter.
+- Names, affiliations, and contact information for each author.
+If multiple authorship, please indicate who will be presenting.

-The Sociology in Practice Settings Symposium Committee includes:
+The 2021 Sociology in Practice Settings Symposium Committee

 Jillian Powers, Idea Couture/Cognizant